salesforce/oss-template/README.md

 	SECURITY.md
 ```

-Customize the following files with project specific information:
+Customize the following files with project-specific information:

 - CONTRIBUTING.md

 Replace lines containing HTML comments with the desired contents.
-For example if your project was named "V2MOM Analyzer" you could replace this:
+For example, if your project was named "V2MOM Analyzer," you could replace this:

 ```
 # Contributing Guide <!-- For {NAME OF PROJECT} -->